vadimsj/redland-renovations/README.md

 - [svgrepo.com](https://www.svgrepo.com/) - was used to source arrow icons.

-- [Coolors.co](https://coolors.co/) - was used to display the colour scheme.
+- [Coolors.co](https://coolors.co/) - was used to generate and display the colour scheme.

 - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/) - was used during testing, debugging and making the website responsive.